railwayapp/docs/src/docs/guides/private-networking.md

 <Collapse title="ioredis">

 `ioredis` is a Redis client for node.js, commonly used for connecting to Redis from a node application.

-When initializing a Redis client using `ioredis`, you must specify `family=0` in the connection string to support connecting to both IPv6 and IPv4 connections:
+When initializing a Redis client using `ioredis`, you must specify `family=0` in the connection string to support connecting to both IPv6 and IPv4 endpoints:

 ```javascript
 import Redis from 'ioredis';